sfence/luanti/doc/lua_api.md

     label = "Lava cooling",
     -- Descriptive label for profiling purposes (optional).
     -- Definitions with identical labels will be listed as one.

+    name = "modname:replace_legacy_door",
+    -- Optional filed, required for make ABM overridable.
+    -- Identifier of the ABM, should follow the modname:<whatever> convention.

     nodenames = {"default:lava_source"},
     -- Apply `action` function to these nodes.